 Water Management and Soil Protection in Mining

 Join the International Erosion Control Association (IECA) for the Water Management and Soil Protection in Mining where we will explore some of the environmental challenges of mining.
 This three-part series will examine how we can invest in environmental management in mining.
 The series will close with a panel discussion between industry leaders.
-This series will feature three webinars and a panel discussion.
+This series will feature three recorded webinars and a recorded panel discussion.

 Learn from industry leaders as they tackle mining, while working to provide clean water, healthy soil, and care for the environment.
 Attendees can expect to learn: